snoop-taj/Recruitment/README.md

 It is powered by [CakePHP](http://cakephp.org) MVC Framework.

 ## Requirements

-    * PHP 5.2 or higher
+    * PHP 5.2 or higher.
-    * MySQL 4.1 or higher
+    * MySQL 4.1 or higher.
-    * Apache with mod_rewrite
+    * Apache with mod_rewrite.

 ## Installation